-This is one way to get a clue about what’s going on, but there’s an even easier way.
-Usually you just want to see what “leaf” methods are taking up the largest amount of time.
+This is one way to gather clues about the problem, but there’s an even easier way.
+Usually you just want to see what “leaf” methods – that is, the ones at the end of the call tree – are taking up the largest amount of time.
 To figure this out, click the Invert Call Tree checkbox on the left: